 Write out your projects

-Pro-Tip: If you want to tell a compelling story about your projects, write your projects before you design them.
+Pro Tip: If you want to tell a compelling story about your projects, write your projects before you design them.
 Writing your projects is like wireframes in the design process.
-Without wireframes, you’re in for a disaster.
+Without wireframes, your end product is in for a disaster.